POEM: Chapter 58 – Isaiah

 As well as something more

 This poem is a tribute and extremely loose paraphrase or interpretation of Isaiah 58 in the Bible.
 This Old Testament chapter is a classic among lovers of justice.
 In this poem, the title alludes to a chapter in the biography of a man.
-This -day take is inspired by those faithful and devoted workers for justice who commit civil disobedience in the course of their for .
-The setting is a free man who finds himself in .
+This modern-day take is inspired by those faithful and devoted workers for justice who commit civil disobedience in the course of their work for social justice.
+The setting is a free man who finds himself in prison.
 Barring all irony, he is still free!

 “…so the debtor parades his nakedness in prophetic protest against a system that has deliberately rendered him destitute.
 Imagine him leaving the court, naked: his friends and neighbors, aghast, inquire what happened.
 He explains.
 They join his growing procession, which now resembles a victory parade.
 The entire system by which debtors are oppressed has been publicly unmasked.
 The creditor is revealed to be not a legitimate moneylender but a party to the reduction of an entire social class to landlessness, destitution, and abasement.
 This unmasking is not simply punitive, therefore; it offers the creditor a chance to see, perhaps for the first time in his life, what his practices cause, and to repent.